yasglobal/make-paths-relative/README.md

 add_filter( 'paths_relative', 'yasglobal_change_path' );
 ```

-If you doesn't want to Make the Paths relative for srcset(Responsive Images)
+If you don't want to Make the Paths relative for srcset(Responsive Images) then add the
-so, just add this line in your theme's functions.php
+below-mentioned line in your theme's `functions.php`.

 ```
 add_filter( 'srcset_paths_relative', '__return_false' );
 ```

 If you want to make plugin works and all the paths relative without going to
-check/visit Settings Page so, just add this line in your theme's functions.php.
+check/visit Settings Page so, just add this line in your theme's `functions.php`.

 ```
 add_filter( 'make_paths_relative_activate_all', '__return_true' );